SimplexCC/sell-docs/source/includes/_send-crypto.md

 ### dst_crypto_addr ###
 #### (CryptoAddr, optional)

-The destination crypto address to which to send the crypto currency.
+The destination crypto address to which to send the cryptocurrency.

 ### crypto_currency ###
 #### (CryptoCurrency, optional)

-The type of crypto currencies to send.
+The crypto currency (the currency, not the amount) to send.

 ### amount ###
 #### (MoneyAmount, optional)

-The amount of `crypto_currency` to send.
+How much cryptocurrency of type `crypto_currency` to send.

 ## Response ##